Justia Maine Supreme Court Opinion Summaries

 by

-The Supreme Judicial Court affirmed the judgment of the district court terminating Mother’s and Father’s parental rights to their child pursuant to Me.
+The Supreme Judicial Court affirmed the judgment of the district court terminating Father’s parental rights pursuant to Me.
 Rev. Stat.
-22, 4055(1)(A)(1)(a) and (B)(2)(a), (b)(i), (b)(ii).
-The Court also affirmed the judgment of the district court finding jeopardy to the parents’ daughter’s health and welfare pursuant to Me.
+22, 4055(1)(A)(1)(b) and (B)(2)(a), (b)(i)-(ii).
+The Court held (1) the district court did not err by invoking the “rebuttable presumption” contained in Me.
 Rev. Stat.
-22, 4035.
-Specifically, the Court held (1) the evidence in the record supported the court’s findings of parental unfitness and its discretionary determination that termination of the parents’ parental rights was in their son’s best interest; and (2) the court’s jeopardy findings as to the daughter were supported by competent evidence in the record.
-View "In re Children of Alice R." on Justia Law
+22, 4055(1-A)(A), (B)(8) in its unfitness analysis because the evidence in its entirety supported a finding of unfitness; and (2) there was sufficient evidence in the record to support the court’s finding that termination of Father’s parental rights was in the child’s best interest.
+View "In re Child of Gustavus E." on Justia Law

 Posted in: Family Law